gavinrozzi/grwebsite/content/authors/gavin/_index.md

   url: "https://stockton.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: Gavin Rozzi is an MS candidate pursuing a degree in Data Science & Strategic Analytics at Stockton University.
+bio: Gavin Rozzi is a data scientist from New Jersey.
+Gavin studies urban informatics, environmental factors affecting the spread of COVID-19 & public policy development.

 interests:
 - Linux, open source software